dianaow/dianaow-website/src/posts/search-dashboard-diary-2/search-dashboard-diary-2.md

   }, [currentDate, relationships, entities, width, height]);
 ```

-Encapsulate the simulation definition within a function so it can be reused with the same configuration in both the NetworkTimeline and ForceGraph functions, ensuring synchronized graph layouts.
-Attributes such as distance can still be specified separately to customize link distances as needed.
+Encapsulate the simulation definition within a function so it can be reused with the same configuration in both the `NetworkTimeline` and `ForceGraph`, ensuring synchronized graph layouts.
+Attributes such as distance can still be specified separately to customize link distances as needed for a cleaner-looking graph layout.

 ```javascript (/charts/network/index.js)
 export function getSimulation(width, height) {